andrewitsover/midnight/README.md

 Foreign keys do not need to specify a column type, as the type will be determined by the table that is referenced.

 By default, an index is created for the foreign key, and the column is set to not null.
-Also, the related column in the references table is assumed to be the primary key of that table.
+Also, the related column in the referenced table is assumed to be the primary key of that table.

 ```js
 class Sightings extends Table {